Glitch Princess

 Glitch Princess is the second studio album by Singaporean musician Yeule, released on February 4, 2022.
 The digital version of the album clocks in at more than five hours of music, primarily due to the inclusion of the final track, "The Things They Did for Me Out of Love", a four-hour ambient track.
+The album received critical acclaim from music critics.